 Your positive, specific, measurable suggestions will be better absorbed by your subconscious, if they can be a benefit to your well being so add the element of enjoyment to your suggestions.

 - Do not say, “Every day I write at least two pages in my diary,” do say, “Every day I enjoy writing at least two pages in my book.”

-- Do not say, “From now on I take longer walks,” do say, “From now on I enjoy taking longer walks.”
+- Yet again, don’t say, “From now on I take longer walks. ” Rather say, “From now on I enjoy taking longer walks.”

-- Do not say, “I relax in hypnosis from 3 to 3:30 each afternoon,” do say, “I enjoy relaxing in hypnosis from 3 to 3:30 each afternoon.”
+- Do not say, “I relax in hypnosis from 3 to 3:30 each afternoon.”
+Instead say, “I enjoy relaxing in hypnosis from 3 to 3:30 each afternoon.”

 The next area is speaking in the present tense

 Because of the tendency of the subconscious to take things literally it is advisable to make your positive, specific, measurable and beneficial suggestions in the present tense.